Free shipping over $200

 How Eco Friendly Artificial Grass Handles Heat, Water & Storms

-Good eco friendly artificial grass is built to handle hot sun, heavy rain, and even strong winds.
-But not all products perform the same, so it’s smart to check a few details before buying.
+Good eco friendly artificial turf should be able to handle sun, rain, and regular outdoor use.
+But not all products perform the same, so it is smart to check a few details before buying.

 Heat and Comfort